Eva Parker Ingersoll

 Eva Parker Ingersoll (née Eva Amelia Parker; 4 May 1841 – 2 February 1923) was an American freethinker, activist, and the wife of Robert G. Ingersoll, said to have been a significant influence on the development of her husband's own humanism.

 Early life

-Eva Amelia Parker was born in Groveland, Illinois, the daughter of Mr. & Mrs. Benjamin Weld Parker.
+Eva Amelia Parker was born in Groveland, Illinois.
 Her parents were freethinkers: admirers of Thomas Paine and Voltaire.
-Eva's paternal grandmother, Sarah Buckman Parker, was known to be extremely bright and a noted “infidel.”
+Eva's paternal grandmother, Sarah Buckman Parker, was described as bright and a noted “infidel.”

 Robert Ingersoll was a lawyer and lecturer, who became best known as 'the great agnostic'.
 Eva Parker was described as being 'as free a thinker' as he was.
 The couple met when Ingersoll, defending a client in Groveland, was invited to dine with the Parkers.
 The family were described as being 'good heretics and "infidels" on their own account' and, as such, had been 'intensely interested in Robert ever since he made his first anti-theological speech, entitled Progress, at Pekin, Illinois, about a year before'.